avm99963/schedules/README.md

 ## Notes
 - As I've been able to see when using this app around Barcelona, the schedules provided by TMB are a very vague approximation of the departure times for all lines except for the automated lines.
 In the case of the automated lines, the timing is precise within a second.
-- As of now, the timezone set in the server must be Europe/Madrid (because of the way sqlite3 treats timezones).
-Otherwise, the app will not work properly.